What is labor?

 In some cases, labor has to be "induced," which is a process of stimulating labor to begin.
 The reasons for induction vary.
 Labor induction is not done before 39 weeks of pregnancy unless there is a problem.
 Some common reasons for induction include the following:

-The mother and/or fetus are at risk
+The mother or fetus is at risk

 The pregnancy has continued too far past the due date